Ebony White: Present

-In DC Comics' Spirit comic-book series, which began in 2007, White is portrayed as a fourteen-year-old street kid, illegally driving a taxi.
+In DC Comics' Spirit comic-book series by Darwyn Cooke, which began in 2007, White is portrayed as a fourteen-year-old street kid, illegally driving a taxi.
 In an early appearance, the script alludes critically to his historic racist portrayal, with a character asking if he "will be standing on The Spirit's lawn with a lantern".
 He is portrayed as putting his street experience and his daring attitude to work at The Spirit's service.
 His origins are now tied to Colt's, with White being the cabbie who brought Colt to the place in which Colt apparently met his demise.
 Knowing of his death, a guilt-stricken White acknowledged that his previous prejudices against Colt, whom he had considered an amateurish detective afraid to sully his hands, were harsh, and that White could have helped him more.
 Colt, after awakening from his apparent death, then asked White for help.
 The youngster gladly accepted, keeping himself on call for his new friend.
-Commissioner Dolan later learns of White's illegal taxi setup but does nothing to stop him.
+Commissioner Dolan later learns of White's illegal taxi setup but does nothing to stop him, instead letting his business slide.

 The character also appears in Brian Azzarello's neo-noir First Wave universe, once again as the sidekick of The Spirit.
 Here Ebony is portrayed as a teenage girl rather than a young boy.

 In the 2015 series Ebony White's real first name is "Aloysius" and now a private investigator working with a boy named "Sammy Strunk" (an update of Ebony's mid-1949 successor as the Spirit's partner) and his cousin Francis "Bolder" White.